-by Kevin Ryan, former Program Officer at the New York Foundation
+by Kevin Ryan, former Program Director at the New York Foundation

 Beginning with a grant to the NAACP at its founding in 1911, the New York Foundation has supported groups fighting racial discrimination for over 100 years.
 Early grants were made to the Urban League, historically Black universities, and the NAACP Legal Defense and Education Fund.
 Grants were made to local groups in New York City that were fighting discrimination based on race in education, housing, and health.
 During the civil rights era, following the lead of civil rights organizations elsewhere, the foundation funded work to register voters, create Black worker cooperatives, and organize communities in Alabama, Georgia, and Mississippi.
 Though the New York Foundation’s support was primarily local, trustees believed that winning the battle against discrimination in the South ultimately would have an enormous impact on the lives of Black New Yorkers.
 See a timeline of New York Foundation grants related to racial equity.